Expanding Capacity for an In-use EVS Disk

 The expansion page is displayed.

-• If you do not need to view the server information, perform the following procedure:
+• If no, perform the following procedure:

 1. In the disk list, locate the row that contains the target disk and click Expand Capacity in the Operation column.